 9. Bran Castle

-Where: The castle is located at the border between Transylvania and Wallachia near the Bran village in Brasov County.
+Where: The castle is located at the border between Transylvania and Wallachia near Bran village in Brasov County.

 10. Turda salt mine